bhartm3/chord-trainer/README.md

 # chord-trainer

-Application to support in practicing chord progressions for keyboard instruments, in my case accordion.
+Very simple app to support in practicing chord progressions for keyboard instruments, in my case accordion.

 Deployed at https://bhartm3.github.io/chord-trainer/